grahamjohnston/nautobot-plugin-bgp-models/README.md

 - Custom data validation logic
 - Webhooks

-> The data model defined by this plugin takes inspiration from the Openconfig BGP data model (https://yangcatalog.org/api/services/tree/openconfig-bgp@2021-06-16.yang).
+> The data model defined by this plugin takes inspirations from the Openconfig BGP data model (https://yangcatalog.org/api/services/tree/openconfig-bgp@2021-06-16.yang) and the RFC 9234 (https://datatracker.ietf.org/doc/rfc9234/)

 ### AutonomousSystem
 This model represents a network-wide description of a BGP autonomous system (AS).
 It has fields including the actual AS number (ASN), a description field, foreign key (FK) to a Nautobot `Provider` object, and a FK to a Nautobot `Status` object.